ankitects/anki-manual/src/editing.md

 Some people prefer using decks and subdecks to keep their cards organized, but using tags have a big advantage over decks for that: you can add several tags to a single note, but a single note can only belong to one deck.
+This allows using [filtered decks](filtered-decks.md), and makes tags a more powerful and flexible categorization system than decks in most cases.

-Instead of creating a "food verbs" deck, for example, you could add those cards to your main language study deck, and tag the cards with "food" and "verb".
+For example, instead of creating a "food verbs" deck, you could add those cards to your main language study deck, and tag the cards with "food" and "verb".
 Since each card can have multiple tags, you can do things like [search](searching.md#tags-decks-cards-and-notes) for all verbs, or all food-related vocabulary, or all verbs that are related to food.
-This allows using [filtered decks](filtered-decks.md), and makes tags a more powerful and flexible categorization system than decks in most cases.

 You can add tags from the Edit window and from the [Browser](browsing.md), and you can also add, delete, rename, or organize tags hierarchically there.
 Please, note than